 - Client error responses (of the form

 4xx) indicate that the request sent by the client is either invalid, incomplete, or doesn't have enough rights to be performed.
-The most common such response is 404 Not Found which is sent back when the URI requested doesn't exist, but a few others are often presented to the end user, like 400 Bad Request sent when the request isn't a valid HTTP request (as this shouldn't happen but may indicate a bug into the user agent or, less likely, the server) or 403 Forbidden, sent when the client request a resource that does exist but isn't allowed to be transmitted (like a directory content).
+The most common such response is 404 Not Found which is sent back when the URI requested doesn't exist.
+A few other responses are often presented to the end user, like 400 Bad Request, sent when the request is not a valid HTTP request (as this should not happen but may indicate a bug into the user agent or, less likely, the server).
+Also 403 Forbidden, which is sent when the client request a resource that does exist but isn't allowed to be transmitted (like a directory content).

 - Server error responses (of the form

 5xx) indicate that the server had a problem handling the valid client request.
 The two most common such responses are 500 Internal Server Error, a generic error code indicating a bug in the server or 503 Service Unavailable indicating that the server cannot process the request due to a temporary problem, like a disabled service for maintenance purposes or the non-availability of a database.

 In Firefox, redirections (such as 301 and 307) that specify a

 HTTP headers allow the client and the server to pass additional information with the request or the response.
 A request header consists of its case-insensitive name followed by a colon '